foundriesio/docs/source/fota-demo/index.rst

 4. Configure IBM Bluemix

-    You will need to setup and configure an account with IBM Bluemix.
-This is not trivial, however there are many documents available and you can get started at http://bluemix.com.
-You will want to make sure you set up and obtain the following items to enable Bluemix for reproducing the demo..
+    You will need to set up and configure an account with IBM Bluemix.
+This is not available, and there are many documents available and you can get started at http://bluemix.com.
+You will want to make sure you set up and obtain the following items to enable Bluemix for reproducing the demo.

     - API Key
     - API Key Auth Token